Red West

 Robert Gene "Red" West (March 8, 1936 – July 18, 2017) was an American actor, film stuntman and songwriter.
 He was known for being a close confidant and bodyguard for rock and roll singer Elvis Presley.
-Upon his firing, West co-wrote the controversial Elvis: What Happened?, a tell all book about Elvis co written with a Rupert Murdoch journalist; the book was published in May 1977 in UK and later in USA (just two weeks before Presley's August 1977 death).
+Upon his firing, West co-wrote the controversial Elvis: What Happened?, a tell-all book about Elvis co written with two other Presley associates and Steve Dunleavy, a Rupert Murdoch journalist; the book was published in May 1977 in UK and later in USA (just two weeks before Presley's August 1977 death).
 (Note: As shown in the complicated history at Elvis Presley#Cause of death, heavy drug use contributed to his life-threatening health problems, but a definitive cause of death is unsettled.)

 West was also known to American film audiences for his role as Red in Road House, alongside Patrick Swayze.
 West appeared to critical acclaim in the 2008 independent film Goodbye Solo as William.

 Early life

 West was born in Memphis, Tennessee, to Lois and Newton Thomas West.
 West was the cousin of actor 'Sonny' West.
 While attending high school in Tennessee, West and Sonny met Elvis Presley.

-An excellent athlete and U.S. Marine, West played football for his high school and junior college at Jones County Junior College teams and was a boxer in the Golden Gloves championships.
+An athlete and U.S. Marine, West played football for his high school and junior college at Jones County Junior College teams and was a boxer in the Golden Gloves championships.

 In 1961, West married his wife Pat Boyd who was Elvis' secretary.
 Together, they had two children.